KennyLowe/AzureStack-Labs/Custom Policy/README.md

 - Update the template for Azure Stack.

 ### Copy script
-To easily follow the steps from this lab, run the following lines in a PowerShell session to download and open the script containing all the referenced cmdlets.
+To follow the steps from this lab, run the following lines in a PowerShell session:

 ``` PowerShell
 Invoke-RestMethod https://raw.githubusercontent.com/Azure/AzureStack-Labs/master/Policy/policy.ps1 `